U.S. joins West in rare criticism of Egypt on human rights abuses

 “That includes lifting travel bans and asset freezes against human rights defenders – including EIPR staff,” she said, referring to three activists from the Egyptian Initiative for Personal Rights arrested last November after briefing senior diplomats in Cairo.

-Egypt’s foreign ministry had said EIPR was operating illegally, an accusation the group denies.
+Egypt’s foreign ministry had said the EIPR was operating illegally, an accusation the group denies.

 The trio have been provisionally released, but the arrests galvanised support for the move in the council, activists and diplomats said.